o3o/dmvc/traditionalmvc/README.md

 > Depending on the specifics of the application, a Controller may or may not need a reference to the View, but it certainly needs the Model to apply changes on.

 ## Struttura
-Lo scopo è simulare il comportamento di una vista in cui premendo il pulsante `add` un valore e' incrementato e visualizzato sulla vista stessa
+Lo scopo è simulare il comportamento di una vista in cui premendo il pulsante `add` un valore è incrementato e visualizzato sulla vista stessa

 L'esempio rappresenta